Test-More/Test2-Plugin-Cover/README.md

 # PERFORMANCE

-Unlike tools that need to record comprehensive coverage ([Devel::Cover](https://metacpan.org/pod/Devel%3A%3ACover)), This module is only concerned about what files defined subs executed directly or indirectly by a given test file.
+Unlike tools that need to record comprehensive coverage ([Devel::Cover](https://metacpan.org/pod/Devel%3A%3ACover)), This module is only concerned about what files you open, or defined subs executed directly or indirectly by a given test file.
 As a result this module can get away with a tiny bit of XS code that only fires when a subroutine is called.
 Most coverage tools fire off XS for every statement.

 # LIMITATIONS

-This tool uses XS to inject a little bit of C code that runs every time a subroutine is called.
+This tool uses XS to inject a little bit of C code that runs every time a subroutine is called, or every time `open()` or `sysopen()` is called.
 This C code obtains the next op that will be run and tries to pull the filename from it. `eval`, XS, Moose, and other magic can sometimes mask the filename, this module only makes a minimal attempt to find the filename in these cases.

 This tool DOES NOT cover anything beyond files in which subs executed by the test were defined.
 If you want sub names, lines executed, and more, use